Skip to content

 Can I take adaptogens during pregnancy or breastfeeding?

-Some (e.g., fenugreek) are traditionally used for lactation, but always consult a qualified professional before use in pregnancy or while breastfeeding.
+Some (e.g., fenugreek) are traditionally used for lactation, but safety profiles vary and research is limited.
+Always consult a qualified professional before using adaptogens in pregnancy or while breastfeeding.

 Are adaptogens safe for long-term use?